Skip to content

 Discover more

-The text: The SCORM 2004 Run-Time Environment on a colorful image with a pattern of laptops
+The text: From SCORM Tuntime to xAPI Statements: The Mental Model Shift on a colorful image with a pattern of laptops

 Discover more